readyready15728/misc/textspaced-notes.md

   with your current ship name (under the picture), click this pencil and give your ship a name you'll remember (it will be important in a bit).
 Once you have set a new name, I'll call you back."
+- "So in combat we had a load of random cards right?
+This happens when you don't define a combat deck or cannot fill it.
+A combat deck is ship specific and we can make one up in the tactical window.
+To do this, press the cards section in the tactical window and in the section called current deck, press the deck builder link.
+You can add any cards you want to your deck by pressing the plus button, up to 25.
+You can also only add up to 5 special cards.
+  Building a deck although not essential, will make combat easier for you in the future.
+So have a play around with it and call me back when you are ready."
+- Re: getting new cards: "I've loaded a basic set into your computer.
+But, each ship will give you some new cards that are ship specific.
+Other than that you will need to learn skills to obtain new cards.
+Oh - some fancy equipment also sometimes interfaces with your computer to show new cards as well"